A topological approach to undefinability in algebraic extensions of $\mathbb{Q}$: Background from number theory and algebraic geometry

 \section{Background from number theory and algebraic geometry}

 In this section, we will recall some of the basic facts that we will require for fields, thin sets, and affine varieties.
-Readers can find additional background in the books of Lang \cite{lang}, Serre \cite{tigt} and Liu \cite{Liu}, respectively.
+Readers can find additional background in the books of Fried and Jarden \cite{FJ08}, Lang \cite{lang}, Serre \cite{tigt} and Liu \cite{Liu}.